A Populist’s Guide

 Fotohof Salzburg, 2015

 Andreas Palfinger, multidisciplinary designer with focus on graphic design and visual arts.

 Vienna based, globally active.

 Studying at the University of Applied Arts in Vienna “Die Angewandte”: Class for Graphic Design, Klasse Kartak — currently guest student at the Class for Design Investigations (Industrial Design 2), a program conducted by Prof. Anab Jain.

 Besides university I’m working as inhouse graphic- and product designer for a premium tequila company, designing for business locations in Europe, North America and Asia.

-A college with focus on graphic- and communication design (HTL Salzburg) brought mw into the creative industries, this was followed by artistic experiences and valuable encounters: in form of internships at design studios, at the International Summer Academy of Fine Arts Salzburg or during visits of friends who work in creative scenes all over Europe.
+A college with focus on graphic- and communication design (HTL Salzburg) brought me into the creative industries, this was followed by artistic experiences and valuable encounters in form of internships at design studios, studying at the International Summer Academy of Fine Arts Salzburg or during visits of friends who are active in creative scenes all over Europe.